 If you have central sleep apnea or certain forms of lung disease, your lungs may not receive all the oxygen they need while you sleep.
 With oxygen therapy, you will get the oxygen you need during sleep – which may make you sleep better at night and increase your energy during the day.

 Oxygen therapy may be given though a small flexible nose tube (also called a nasal cannula), or may be connected to your CPAP or BiPAP device.
 Oxygen therapy at night is often provided by an oxygen concentrator that enhances the amount of oxygen in the air you breath.

 You and your doctor will discuss whether your sleep disorder may improve as a result of certain changes to your lifestyle.
 Your doctor may recommend that you:

 - Set a regular bedtime and wake-up schedule, even on weekends.

-- Avoid large meal or beverages two hours before bed.
+- Avoid large meal or drinks two hours before bed.
 A light snack may be helpful.

-- Avoid stimulants -- coffee, tea, soda -- at least 6 hours before bed.
+- Avoid stimulants — coffee, tea and soda — at least six hours before bed.